ivan-pi/fmetis/README.md

 Examples of METIS usage from Fortran will be provided soon.

-## Compiling and linking

-Compile instructions will be provided soon.

 ## Documentation

 The latest documentation can be found [here](https://ivan-pi.github.io/fmetis/).
 The documentation was generated from the source code using [FORD](https://github.com/cmacmackin/ford).
 To generate the documentation locally run the following command in the root folder of the project (FORD must be installed first):